Show All Answers

 No, once the job closing date has passed no application will be accepted or considered.

 All of our job offers are contingent on the successful completion of a background check and pre-employment drug test.
-If offered a position, we will contact you and provide you details of this process and we’ll work closely with you through the background process.
+If offered a position, we will provide you with the details of and work closely with you through the background process.

-There is a probationary period of one year.
+There is a probationary period of one year for employees.
 Upon passing probation, the candidate will be considered a regular employee.

 Yes.
 In 1991, the Environmental Protection Agency (EPA) published a regulation to control lead and copper in drinking water, known as the Lead and Copper Rule (LCR).
 The EPA revised the regulation in 2000 and 2007.